-In Sweden, research has shown that while "visible" prostitution (i.e., sex workers working on the street) appears to have declined since the passage of a law criminalizing the purchase of sex, sex workers have merely moved indoors, online and to neighbouring countries.8 Some women who were selling sex on the streets have moved to work in illegal brothels or work alone in indoor locations, activities that may subject them to criminalization.9 Sex workers have reported fewer clients on strolls, and those that remain are more likely to be drunk, violent and to request unprotected sex,10 a phenomenon that has also been noted in Canada, including in Ottawa and Montreal, following anti-client measures undertaken by the police.11 Consequently, sex workers on the street have reported increased risks of and experiences of violence, in part because regular clients have avoided them for fear of police harassment and arrest, instead turning to the internet and indoor venues for sex.12 The decline in client numbers on strolls has also meant greater competition for clients and lower prices, a situation that has eroded sex workers' bargaining power and placed pressure on them to see more clients and to provide their services without demanding safer sex.13
+In Sweden, research has shown that while "visible" prostitution (i.e., sex workers working on the street) appears to have declined since the passage of a law criminalizing the purchase of sex, sex workers have merely moved indoors, online and to neighbouring countries.
+Some women who were selling sex on the streets have moved to work in illegal brothels or work alone in indoor locations, activities that leave them subject to the risk of criminalization.
+Sex workers have reported fewer clients on strolls, and those that remain are more likely to be drunk, violent and to request unprotected sex, a phenomenon that has also been noted in Canada, including in Ottawa and Montreal, following anti-client measures undertaken by the police.
+Consequently, sex workers on the street have reported increased risks and experiences of violence, in part because regular clients have avoided them for fear of police harassment and arrest, instead turning to the internet and indoor venues for sex.
+The decline in client numbers on strolls has also meant greater competition for clients and lower prices, a situation that has eroded sex workers' bargaining power and placed pressure on them to see more clients and to provide their services without insisting on safer sex.

-When clients fear arrest for purchasing sex, negotiations must also be done rapidly and often in more secluded locales, leading to greater risk-taking in client selection and making it more difficult for sex workers to alert others if they are in danger and to extricate themselves from dangerous situations.14 A similar outcome has been documented in Vancouver, after the Vancouver Police Department gradually shifted away from arresting street-based sex workers, while still actively arresting clients.15 Moreover, since police surveillance has driven sex workers to more isolated locations, informal support networks among sex workers have weakened and it has become more difficult to warn other sex workers about abusive or violent aggressors posing as clients.16 Several reports also indicate that clients in Sweden who would have previously helped to report violence, coercion or other abuse towards a sex worker are now much more reluctant to go to the police for fear of their own arrest.17 experience in Sweden, Norway and many municipalities in Canada demonstrates, many of the harms that the Supreme Court of Canada found to be unjustifiable violations of sex workers' security of the person in Canada v Bedford would be replicated by making the purchase of sex a criminal offence.
+Moreover, a global research review on HIV and sex work published in the July 2014 special issue of the prestigious medical journal The Lancet found that safety dynamics for sex workers in Sweden are similar to those of jurisdictions where sex work is criminalized, in that fears of client arrest can rush negotiations and displace sex workers to isolated and dangerous areas.14 Conducting negotiations rapidly and in more secluded locales leads to greater risk-taking in client selection and makes it more difficult for sex workers to alert others if they are in danger and to extricate themselves from dangerous situations.
+15 A similar outcome has been documented in Vancouver after the Vancouver Police Department gradually shifted away from arresting street-based sex workers, while still actively arresting clients.
+16 Furthermore, sex workers in Sweden continue to face police harassment for being party to a crime.
+17 Since police surveillance has driven sex workers to more isolated locations, informal support networks among sex workers have weakened and it has become more difficult to warn other sex workers about abusive or violent aggressors posing as clients.
+18 Several reports also indicate that clients in Sweden who would have previously helped to report violence, coercion or other abuse that they have witnessed or suspect against a sex worker are now much more reluctant to go to the police for fear of their own arrest.
+19 Sex workers themselves also fear reporting crimes.
+20 violations of sex workers' security of the person in Canada v Bedford would be replicated by making the purchase of sex a criminal offence.
 Irrespective of the stated new objectives of Bill C-36, such harms would be grossly disproportionate to any of its purported benefits.

-Although sex workers are technically allowed to sell sex, the criminalization of the purchase of sex pursuant to the proposed section 286.1 would render the transaction de facto illegal.
-As the
+Although sex workers are technically allowed to sell sexual services, the criminalization of the purchase of those services pursuant to the proposed section 286.1 in Bill C-36 would render the transaction de facto illegal.
+As the experience in Sweden, Norway and municipalities in Canada demonstrates, many of the harms that the Supreme Court of Canada found to be unjustifiable